vitaly-t/pg-monitor/README.md

 when handling events.
-And if you want to use it that way, while also allowing this library to log the task/transaction pseudo-name/alias, then make sure your tag object implements its own function `toString()` to return such name, which this library will then call to report the name along with the transaction.
+And if you want to use it that way, while also allowing this library to log the task/transaction pseudo-name/alias, then make sure your tag object implements its own function `toString()` to return such name, which this library will then call to report the name along with the task/transaction.

 [pg-promise]:https://github.com/vitaly-t/pg-promise